Getting Started with Zero Trust Access Management Trust Begins with Secure Identity

 The Evolution of Zero Trust

 To understand where we are, it’s helpful to understand where we came from and how this has evolved.
-The notion of the shifting perimeter has its origin story as far back as 2004, when the Jericho Forum was founded with the mission to define the problem and solution for deperimeterization.
+The notion of the shifting perimeter has its origin story as far back as 2004, when the Jericho Forum was founded with the mission to define the problem and solution for deperimeterisation.
 In 2009, John Kindervag introduced the term “Zero Trust” during his tenure with Forrester—at the time, this was based on the idea that all network traffic should not be trusted and that any request to access any resource must be done securely.
 This original concept of Zero Trust based on a network-centric design focused on leveraging micro-segmentation to enforce more granular rules and limit lateral movement by attackers.
 As the concept of Zero Trust continued to evolve, a more identity-centric approach started to gain prominence.

 Google’s BeyondCorp research was published in 2014, and this model shifts access controls from the perimeter to individual devices and users.
-In 2017, Gartner published the Continuous Adaptive Risk and Trust Assessment (CARTA framework) which faintly echoed Kindervag’s zero trust framework with an added focus on not just authenticating and authorizing access at the front gate, but continuously throughout the user’s experience through an adaptive, risk-based assessment to identify potential threats.
+In 2017, Gartner published the Continuous Adaptive Risk and Trust Assessment (CARTA framework) which faintly echoed Kindervag’s zero trust framework with an added focus on not just authenticating and authorising access at the front gate, but continuously throughout the user’s experience through an adaptive, risk-based assessment to identify potential threats.
 Forrester has even updated their framework and in 2019 published the Zero Trust Extended Ecosystem (ZTX) Forrester’s team calls out capabilities such as single sign-on (SSO) as a critical feature, and notes that multi-factor authentication (MFA) “reduces access threats exponentially.”

-Frameworks provide a solid foundation for understanding how technologies can support new security models but there has been a lack of direction or guidance around how organizations can realize and adopt Zero Trust.
+Frameworks provide a solid foundation for understanding how technologies can support new security models but there has been a lack of direction or guidance around how organisations can realise and adopt Zero Trust.
 In 2019, NIST released its first draft of Special Publication 800-2073.
 This publication combines elements of the above Zero Trust frameworks and discusses the components NIST sees as making up a zero trust architecture.

 Over the past two decades the industry, analysts and practitioners, have collectively evolved the understanding of a zero trust security strategic approach to match advances in technology and the way we work.
-In all cases, the approach has become increasingly more risk-based and identity-centric—this is where Okta can support organizations.
+In all cases, the approach has become increasingly more risk-based and identity-centric—this is where Okta can support organisations.
 Okta is able to help address the business challenges being faced and accelerate adoption of a zero trust security approach by providing the foundation for secure identity and context-aware access protecting the modern perimeter.

 Getting Started with Zero Trust 5